 What does the care leavers' service do?

-- we will listen to you and hear what your ambitions are for your future.
+- listen to you and hear what your ambitions are for your future.
 We will advise and support you in how these can be achieved

-- we will support your Personal Adviser to have a long-term professional relationship with you
+- support your Personal Adviser to have a long-term professional relationship with you

-- we will support you in improving your physical and emotional health and wellbeing
+- support you in improving your physical and emotional health and wellbeing

-- we will support you in feeling safe and secure in your accommodation we will support you to stay in touch with the people who are important to you and have your well-being at heart
+- support you to stay in touch with the people who are important to you and have your well-being at heart

-- we will work with other agencies to improve their understanding of your views, wishes and needs
+- work with other agencies to improve their understanding of your views, wishes and needs

-- we will work with the eleven housing districts and boroughs in Surrey to support you to find suitable accommodation and support you in keeping your accommodation
+- work with the eleven housing districts and boroughs in Surrey to support you to find suitable accommodation and support you in keeping your accommodation

-- we will do everything we can to support you to access education, training and employment and work closely with the 16+ specialist in the Surrey Virtual School
+- do everything we can to support you to access education, training and employment and work closely with the 16+ specialist in the Surrey Virtual School

 - keep in touch with you until you are 21, or 25 should you wish.

 How we can support you?